 No roasted meats during Passover?
 No problem—cooking chicken breast sous vide, followed by a quick sear on the stovetop, ensures that the meat will end up delightfully juicy and tender inside, with nicely browned and crisp skin outside.
 It can be time-consuming, sure, but almost all of that time is hands-off, freeing you up to prepare other dishes.
 And, unlike traditional methods, sous vide makes overcooking virtually impossible, thus eliminating the number one risk to chicken breast.

-Sous vide salmon is a fine option, but if you don't have an immersion circulator or if you're short on time, good old-fashioned pan-searing makes a wonderful simple entrée.
+Sous vide salmon is a fine option, but if you don't have an immersion circulator or if you're short on time, good old-fashioned pan-searing makes a wonderfully simple entrée.
 The key is carefully drying the fish to keep it from sticking and to get the skin—the best part!—extra crisp.
-Cooking the fillets most of the way through on one side will heat the fish more gently, keeping it moist and tender.
+Cooking the fillets most of the way through on one side will heat the fish more gently, leaving it moist and tender.

 All products linked here have been independently selected by our editors.
 We may earn a commission on purchases, as described in our affiliate policy.